iamvishnuks/eck-example/README.md

 # ECK deployment with fluxCD
 Fork this repo to your account and create a personal access token.
-Then Simply run below command to bootstrap your cluster with fluxcd assuming that flux cli is already installed on your system.
+Then run the below command to bootstrap your cluster with fluxcd assuming that flux cli is already installed on your system.

 ```